Skip to content

 Alton Towers Resort is the headline attraction, drawing millions of visitors each year with its world-class rollercoasters and themed lands.
 But the resort is only the starting point.
 CBeebies Land gives younger children their own dedicated area, and the Waterpark is excellent for rainy days or for cooling off after hours in the sun.
 The Enchanted Village lodges and treehouses within the resort grounds add accommodation options, though many families prefer the independence and value of a self-catering cottage nearby.

-Uttoxeter Racecourse is a short drive south and hosts flat and National Hunt racing throughout the year.
+Uttoxeter Racecourse is a short drive south and hosts the Midlands Grand National.
 Racedays make for a brilliant family outing, with picnic areas and a relaxed atmosphere that welcomes newcomers.
 In nearby Rocester, JCB World tells the story of one of Britain’s most recognisable engineering brands through interactive exhibits and enormous machines.
 Children are fascinated, and adults often find it more engaging than expected.

 For walkers and nature lovers, the options multiply quickly.
 Dimmingsdale is a hidden gem, a steep-sided valley with waterfalls and moss-covered ruins that feels almost enchanted.
 The Manifold Valley trail follows a disused railway line through spectacular limestone scenery, leading to Thor’s Cave, a vast natural cavern set high in the cliff face.
 The climb up is steep but manageable for older children, and the views from the cave mouth are extraordinary.
 The Churnet Valley itself offers gentler walks along the river, and the heritage railway that runs through it adds a nostalgic touch.